mkfeuhrer/allinone/README.md

 Download the project- 1 - Open the download directory -> allinone -> app -> build -> outputs -> apk -> app-debug.apk .
 Copy the apk file to your android device .
 Install , run and enjoy .
 2 - Run through android studio by importing the project.

 Made by :
--Mohit Khare
+- Mohit Khare
--Sushant Oberoi
+- Sushant Oberoi
--MNNIT Allahabad 2nd year
+- MNNIT Allahabad 2nd year